 Biei, with further stops in Sapporo, Otaru, Asahikawa,

-Sounkyo, Lake Akan, and Kushiro, for a well-rounded
+Sounkyo, Shiretoko, Lake Akan, and Kushiro, for a well-

 The sunflower fields of Hokkaido are an exceptionally pleasing sight, as travelers walk through row upon row of bright yellow orbs waving at them out of a dense grove of green stalks.
 Though not as famous as the lavenders of Furano, the sunflower village of Hokuryu is definitely worth visiting.
 We visit Furano and Biei as well, not only for fields of lavender flowers, but to behold bright columns of common sage, lupine, tulips and Japanese anemone arrayed in a glorious rainbow carpet across Farm Tomita and Shikisai Hill.

-Discover the awe-inspiring nature of Hokkaido on a special bear-watching cruise in the Shiretoko Five Lakes region, and witness the delicate beauty of the Japanese Tancho "red-crowned" crane at the Akan International Crane Center in Kushiro.
-Enjoy the capital city of Sapporo with sightseeing around the city - visiting top locations including the Shiroi Koibito Park, Nijo Market, the Asahi Brewery.
+Discover the awe-inspiring nature of Hokkaido on a special bear-watching cruise in the Shiretoko, and witness the delicate beauty of the Japanese Tancho "red-crowned" crane at the Akan International Crane Center in Kushiro.
+Enjoy the capital city of Sapporo with sightseeing around the city - visiting top locations including the Shiroi Koibito Park, Hill of the Buddha, Historical Village of Hokkaido and the Asahi Beer Hokkaido Brewery.
 Then explore the unique local culture of Hokkaido in Otaru with a stroll by the romantic Otaru Canal, old shops and houses on Sakaimachi Street - including a glass workshop and a music box museum.
-Many more engaging sights and experiences are included, so please take a look at the itinerary below for more detailed information on this Charms of Hokkaido summer tour.
+Many more engaging sights and experiences are included, so please take a look at the itinerary below for more detailed information on this Sapporo Summer Flower tour.

 |Start Date||End Date||Twin/Triple||Start City||End City||Style||Compare||Status|